Decision of 1789: Debate over constitutional meaning

-Some of the United States' leading figures have used the decision as support for presidential removal power.
+The traditional legal view of the Decision of 1789, held by some of the United States' leading figures, was that it supported the existence of the presidential removal power.
 Writing as Pacificus, Alexander Hamilton stated that the Decision of 1789 construed the Constitution as placing full executive removal power with the President.
 This view was supported by Chief Justice John Marshall in his biography of George Washington.
+This interpretation of the Decision of 1789 has been used in Supreme Court cases that have set precedent.
 In Myers v.
 United States, Chief Justice William H. Taft, writing for the majority, used the Decision of 1789 as support for broad presidential removal powers.

-More recently, Chief Justice John Roberts used the decision in both Free Enterprise Fund v.
+More recently, Chief Justice John Roberts used the Decision of 1789 in both Free Enterprise Fund v.
 Public Company Accounting Oversight Board (2010) and Seila Law LLC v.
 Consumer Financial Protection Bureau (2020) to support his construction of the President's removal power.
-Thus, it has been used as support in two Supreme Court cases that set precedent.

-Nonetheless, "there is considerable evidence that the framers of the Constitution themselves could not agree on the meaning or significance of constitutional language defining the appointment and removal powers of the executive branch".
+Justice Samuel Alito also cited the Decision in the majority opinion for Collins v.
+Yellen (2021), invalidating statutory limits on the president's power to remove the director of the Federal Housing Finance Agency.

+A dissenting (so-called revisionist, or judicial minimalist, as opposed to Originalist) view of the decision is that it did not resolve, and possibly intentionally deferred answer to, constitutional questions on the authority of the president to remove executive branch officials.
 In Seila Law, Justice Elena Kagan challenged Roberts's characterization of the Decision of 1789, stating that "[t]he best view is that the First Congress 'was deeply divided' on the President's removal power, and 'never squarely addressed' the central issue here".

+In recent discourse, law professors Jed Shugerman and Saikrishna Prakash have prominently written and debated about the Decision of 1789, with Prakash adopting the viewpoint of a removal power conveyed by the decision and Shugerman opposing such a conclusion.